RobertBowenCode/CSNW-Boggle-Interview/README.md

 For Monday I need to first finish up the part where is will reset the game properly when we want to play a new game and show everything correctly
 Then once I've gotten this part done if I have free time I can create a server with Node and Express to be able and save previous games progress through posting and getting.
 Shouldn't be too hard.

+##5/8/2023 Thoughts
+-Finished functionality for resetting the game, this was pretty easy -fixed small errors (ex: words smaller than 3 being able to be added) and cleaned up how program was organized -Had extra time so moved onto creating backend with Node and Express -added a Game History component, api for keeping track of game history, connected the two and wrote callback functions so we can add to the history from the Game component.
+-finished up writing readme details.
+DONE!